Aref-Hemati/Deep-Learning-Tensorflow-2/S10/README.md

 **Tensorflow Serving**

 **cha9**
-- use the model created in "S09/Cha9"
+- Use the model created in "S09/Cha9"
 - Save model (set file path) with 'tf' file format

 **Create a TensorFlow docker image from model**